How to Seal a Restraining Order

 What you’re really asking for: confidentiality under Rule 2.420

-Rule 2.420 is a Florida judicial administration rule that sets out the procedure to ask the court to determine that certain records
+Rule 2.420 sets the procedure to ask the court to treat certain records as confidential.

 Step-by-step: how this usually works

-2. Draft the motion correctly: the motion must track Rule 2.420’s requirements and clearly explain what specific records you want treated as confidential and why.
+In addition, list the specific records you want treated as confidential and explain why.

-4. Serve the other side: service is critical.
-If the motion isn’t properly served, the court may not consider it.
+4. Serve the other side: Service is critical.

-What the court will focus on: whether you met the rule’s procedural requirements and whether you proved the legal standard
+What the court will focus on: First, the court checks whether you followed the procedure.

 FAQs: sealing or expunging an injunction in Florida